praneeth-rdy/praneeth-rdy/README.md

     <a href="https://praneeth-rdy.github.io/"><img src="https://img.shields.io/website?down_color=lightgrey&down_message=down&up_color=%231e90ff&up_message=live&url=https%3A%2F%2Fpraneeth-rdy.github.io%2F"/></a>
 </p>

-I am a third year undergrad at IIT Kharagpur.
-I am a hybrid full stack developer.
+I am a fourth year undergraduate student at IIT Kharagpur.
+I am an active software developer and an impact driven individual.
 I love contributing to open source projects, and I am ever ready to learn more.
-I always strive to develop applications which add value to people's lives.
-I believe in the quote, *"Success is not how much money you make, it is how much difference you bring in people's lives"*
+I always strive to build projects which add value to people's lives.
+I believe in the quote, *"Success is not the money you make, it is the difference you bring in people's lives"*

 - 🔭 I keep learning new things and often read books.
 - 💬 Talk with me about technology, finance and entrepreneurship.
 - 🌱 Trying to [live asynchronously](https://www.freecodecamp.org/news/live-asynchronously-c8e7172fe7ea/).
-- ⚡ Looking forward for interesting collaborations.
+- ⚡ Looking forward for interesting collaborations and projects.

 <h2><b>💻 Tech Stack</b></h2>
 <p align="center">